MISSION

 Lelan Lewis

 Lelan Lewis was born and raised in Chicago, Illinois.
-In 2011, he joined a small dance studio named Willow Street Studios, where he studied classical ballet, contemporary, tap, hip-hop, and musical theater dance.
+In 2011, he joined a small dance studio named Willow Street Studios, where he studied classical ballet, contemporary, tap, hip-hop, and musical theater.
 In 2016, he competed in the Youth America Grand Prix.
-Following the competition, he was accepted into University of North Carolina School of the Arts, under the direction of Susan Jaffe, Artistic Director and Dean of American Ballet Theater (ABT) who was a former principal ballerina for ABT.
-After graduation, he joined Ballet Theater of Maryland as a Soloist in 2020.
-In 2022 he joined Ballet San Antonio.
+Following the competition, he was accepted into the University of North Carolina School of the Arts under the direction of Susan Jaffe, Artistic Director and Dean of American Ballet Theatre (ABT) and former ABT principal ballerina.
+After graduation, in 2020, he joined Ballet Theatre of Maryland as a Soloist and from 2022– 2025 he continued his professional career dancing with Ballet San Antonio.
+Lelan is currently working as an instructor and freelance artist.

 His repertoire includes the Cavalier in Ethan Stiefal’s The Nutcracker, the Blue Bird Pas de Duex in Sleeping Beauty, the Grand Pas de Duex in Paquita, the Pas de Sclave Variation in Le Corsaire, First Pas de Duex in Susan Jaffe’s Carmina Terra, First Solo in Azure Barton’s Happy Little Things, Jonathan in Ballet Theater of Maryland’s production of Dracula and the White Stripes Pas de Duex in Ballet Theater of Maryland’s production of American Ballads.